Search for existing data in Zaps

 • Your Zap will run all other steps.

-If no search results are found field options
+If multiple search results are found field options displayed in dropdown menu

 Test your search action step to ensure the Zap can find the right data.

-If a matching record is found, you can review the data returned from your app.
+If the step finds a matching record, you can review the data returned from your app.
 The step results will include a field, Zap Search Was Found Status, that you can use in Filter or Paths steps.
 This is helpful if you want to set up special conditions for the Zap depending on whether the Zap returned a search result or not.

 If a matching record is not found, and you did not select the checkbox to create a new record, you can either skip the test or create a record that will match the search term and test the search step again.